mitchpaulus/dotfiles/README.md

 * PDF: Zathura, PDF viewing.

-* Compton, compositor for transparency, etc.
+* COMPOSITOR: Compton, for transparency, etc.

-* i3-blocks, Status bar for i3
+* WM: i3, along with i3-blocks, Status bar for i3

-* Ranger, for file browsing/navigation.
+* FILE MANAGER: Ranger, for file browsing/navigation.

-* tmux, When i3 isn't possible, like when I'm working in WSL on Windows
+* OTHER: tmux, When i3 isn't possible, like when I'm working in WSL on Windows